 This aspect was also stressed by the Director of Strategy at the Republikon Institute in Hungary, Andrea Virág.
-Confirming that Hungarian public media are biased, the panelist said that «there is no chance of changing Hungarian media landscape» and therefore political opposition «has to find another way to reach the audience».
-Virág endorsed a possible coalition of free and independent media in Hungary, but that project is quite unlikely in an era of not only political but also mediatic polarization: «Independent journalists have their professional differences and business interests» she said; secondly, the «majority of news sites are in a bubble» and unwilling to move in a centrist position when analyzing facts.
-Media independence in Hungary is a challenge; financial means are crucial, but despite «almost all advertising market is controlled by the government», «paywall system is working very well».
+She said that “there is no chance of changing Hungarian media landscape.”
+Thus, “political opposition has to find another way to reach the audience.”
+Virág endorsed a possible coalition of free and independent media in Hungary, but that project is quite unlikely in an era of not only political but also mediatic polarization.
+“Independent journalists have their professional differences and business interests,” she said.
+Secondly, the “majority of news sites are in a bubble.”
+And unwilling to move in a centrist position when analyzing facts.
+Media independence in Hungary is a challenge.
+Financial means are crucial, but despite “almost all advertising market is controlled by the government,” “paywall system is working very well.”

 (Published on amedeogasparini.com)